 Although you get a lot of space with this tent, its hexagonal design doesn’t use this space quite as effectively as the REI Kingdom.
 At 33 pounds, it’s also a very heavy piece of gear.
 Carrying it for long periods of time might not always be realistic.
 Still, it’s one of the best tents you can find if you expect to be camping in rough weather.

 The Kelty Discovery 4 is a great 4-person tent with an excellent price tag.
-It’s only going to cost you between $100 and $150.
 It’s also very quick and easy to set up and take down and stays relatively cool in the summertime.

 This tent features two vents for ventilation and poles made from fiberglass.
 Unfortunately, there is only one door and no windows.